 What do I need to provide to customers?

-For rebates to be claimed, installers will need to provide customers with electronic or paper copies of the following documentation:
+To claim the Solar PV rebate, installers will need to provide customers with electronic or paper copies of the following documentation:

-- The Certificate of Electrical Safety
+✔️ Certificate of Electrical Safety